agenticbrowsersoptests/agenticbrowsersoptests_websites/README.md

 * `other.html` : Used as described in Section 3.3
 * `outer-cross.html` : Used as described in Section 3.3
 * `outer-same.html` : Used as described in Section 3.3
-* `poc.html` : Used for proof-of-concept cross-origin outer-from-inner frame data theft (Figure 2)
+* `poc.html` : Used for proof-of-concept cross-origin outer-from-inner-frame data theft (Figure 2)
 * `poc2.html` : Variant of `poc.html` which attempts a full prompt injection
 * `poc3-frame.html` : Used with `B.com/poc3.html`
 * `poc4-frame.html` : Used with `B.com/poc4.html`